spiffe/helm-charts-hardened/charts/spire/README.md

 - If you're doing upgrades as recommended, no special actions should be needed.

-- spire-server.controllerManager.entryIDPrefixCleanup's default changed from "" to false.
-Upgrades through 0.20.X clean up old entries in the database.
+- The default value of spire-server.controllerManager.entryIDPrefixCleanup changed from "" to false.
+Prior to this release upgrades cleaned up old entries in the database.
 After upgrading to 0.21.X, manual entries will not be overridden by the spire-controller-manager.
 Skipping over chart releases (unsupported), requires manual setting of this value to "" to trigger the cleanup.

 ### 0.20.X